IBM-Bluemix-Docs/cloud-object-storage-infrastructure/manage-access.md

 First, create a request in a standardized format.

 1. Declare which HTTP method we are using (for example, `PUT`)
 2. Define the resource that you are accessing in a standardized fashion.
 This definition is the part of the address in between `http(s)://` and the query string.
-For requests at the account level (such as listing buckets) this is simply `/`.
+For requests at the account level (such as listing buckets) this entry is simply `/`.
 3. If there are any request parameters they must be standardized by being percent-encoded (for example, spaces are represented as `%20`) and alphabetized.
 4. Headers need to be standardized by removing whitespace, converting to lowercase, and adding a newline to each, then they must be sorted in ASCII order.
-5. After being listed in a standard format, they must be 'signed'.
-This action is taking just the header names, not their values, and listing them in alphabetical order, separated by semicolons. `Host` and `x-amz-date` are required for all requests.
+5. After they are listed in a standard format, they must be 'signed'.
+This action is taking just the header names, not their values, and listing them in alphabetical order, and separated by semicolons. `Host` and `x-amz-date` are required for all requests.
-6. If the request has a body, such as when uploading an object or creating a new ACL, the request body must be hashed using the SHA-256 algorithm and represented as base-16 encoded lowercase characters.
+6. If the request has a body, such as when uploading an object or creating a new ACL, the request body must be hashed by using the SHA-256 algorithm and represented as base-16 encoded lowercase characters.
 7. Combine the HTTP method, standardized resource, standardized parameters, standardized headers, signed headers, and hashed request body each separated by a newline to form a standardized request.

 Next, assemble a 'string-to-sign' which is combined with the signature key to form the final signature.
 The string-to-sign takes the following form.